chtyim/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

     }
   }

-In the ``JoinWithCatalogMR`` MapReduce, it could have in its Mapper class code that governs which condition to follow.
+The mapper of the ``JoinWithCatalogMR`` MapReduce can have a code that governs which condition to follow.
 Note that as the context passed is a standard Hadoop context, the ``WorkflowContext`` is not available::